RiccardoYorkeReali/ConwaySGameOfLife/README.md

 ## Rules
 The game is played in a board: every tile of the board corresponds to a cell which can be active or inactive, at the initial state.
 Once the user starts the game, the subsequent states are computed for each cells considering the 8 surrounding neighbours.
 The rules are:

-Attributes:
-1. Each populated location with one or zero neighbors dies (from loneliness).
+- Each populated location with one or zero neighbors dies (**loneliness**).
-2. Each populated location with four or more neighbors dies (from overpopulation).
+- Each populated location with four or more neighbors dies (**overpopulation**).
-3. Each populated location with two or three neighbors survives.
+- Each populated location with two or three neighbors survives.
-4. Each unpopulated location that becomes populated if it has exactly **three** populated neighbors.
+- Each unpopulated location becomes populated if it has exactly three populated neighbors (**birth**).
-5. All updates are performed simultaneously **in parallel**.
+- All updates are performed simultaneously **in parallel**.